FAQs for Faculty-Led Programs

 How do I settle up my expenses once I return?

 As you lead your students abroad, be sure to collect and organize all receipts for expenses made on behalf of the group.
-Once you return to Kansas, submit these receipts and any supplemental budgetary documentation to the OIP Accounting staff or the Education Abroad Advisor who helped facilitate your program.
+Once you return to Kansas, submit all receipts together along with any supplemental budgetary documentation to the OIP Accounting staff or the Education Abroad Advisor who helped facilitate your program.
 The OIP Accountants will corroborate your expenses with your program budget to ensure that all expenses made while abroad match those expenses for which you budgeted.
 Education Abroad cannot reimburse you for expenses not listed on the program budget.